elh/detective/README.md

 * `entries_to_words` mode.
 Reports on words contained by entries

 FYI At the moment, there is a crude, hardcoded list of `ignore_words` in order to limit uninteresting search term matches

+Disclaimer: These have not been refined for large graphs of 50+ vertices like the original "Her Story" game.
+See [TODOs and notes](https://github.com/elh/detective/blob/main/notes.md) for WIP ideas.

 ### Context